Article · Apr 24, 2026

 }

-About 65 lines, four useState calls for fields and two for state, a hand-rolled validator, a homegrown error model.
-Every keystroke triggers a re-render of the entire component tree.
+Four useState calls for fields, two for meta-state, a hand-rolled validator, a homegrown error model.
+The whole component tree re-renders on every keystroke.

 Step 1: install the shadcn Form component

-The shadcn Form component is a thin wrapper around RHF’s primitives styled with the rest of the shadcn system.
+The shadcn Form component is a thin wrapper around RHF’s primitives, styled to match the rest of the shadcn system.
 Add it once per project:

 npx shadcn@latest add form

-This drops a components/ui/form.tsx file into your project with the wrappers (<Form>, <FormField>, <FormItem>, <FormLabel>, <FormControl>, <FormMessage>) ready to use.
-The component depends on react-hook-form and @hookform/resolvers, which the add command installs as well.
+This drops components/ui/form.tsx into your project with the wrappers (<Form>, <FormField>, <FormItem>, <FormLabel>, <FormControl>, <FormMessage>) ready to use.
+The add command installs react-hook-form and @hookform/resolvers as well.

 Step 2: write the Zod schema and infer the type